What’s your family all about? What’s your family’s purpose? What kind of family do you want to be? How do you want to treat each other?

 In essence, when kids feel good about their future they are more likely to make wise choices, set goals and move toward them.
 You can help set the stage for success for your kids, by cultivating skill and joy in serving others.

-Although summer seems like a distant memory and spring break appears to be a mirage, our family still has some plans in the works for the upcoming year.
+Our family likes to have plans in the works for the upcoming year.
 A possible Florida trip this spring to see family?
 What about our family’s favorite summer vacation spot in the Colorado Rockies?
 In order to make these dreams a reality, with the family calendar looking more like a 3-D puzzle, some advanced planning is a must.
 Many families do a great job adequately preparing for a variety of things in the future, with kids involved in the discussion and planning: Vacations.
 Celebrations.
 College.
 Weddings.

 But has your family ever considered this question, “What kind of family do we want to be this year?”
 It’s the kind of question that may seem overwhelming, which usually causes it to end up on the back-burner in most homes — mine included.